Man O' War (game): Supplements

 Two boxed supplements were published by Games Workshop each with a different focus on what they added to the game system.
 They were designed along with the boxed game, but released later to give the impression of an expanded product line.

-Plaguefleet was the first expansion and its scope was to expand the total number of available fleets in the game.
+Plague Fleet was the first expansion and its scope was to expand the total number of available fleets in the game.
 It included the cards and rules necessary to field the fleets of the forces of Chaos - ships for followers of the 4 Chaos gods (Khorne, Slaanesh, Tzeentch and Nurgle), as well as rules and templates for Skaven and Chaos Dwarf ships.

 Sea of Blood focus was more on expanding the overall game elements as it added only one more fleet (that being the Norse).
 New rules and cards for adding both "Sea Monsters" and "Flyers" were included in this expansion.
 Sea Monsters and Beasts were additional "ships" that could be added to any fleet regardless of which race they were playing.
 This was generally seen as a good addition by most players - especially considering that many fleets consisted of just three ship types and adding these creatures allowed for more flexibility when purchasing a fleet.
 Sea of Blood added the following "Sea Monsters" and "Beasts" to the game: Triton, Sea Elemental, Kraken, Sea Dragon, Megalodon, Promethean, Black Leviathan, Gargantuan and Behemoth.

 Flyers added an aerial dimension to battles and 1 or 2 new creatures or machines were added to each of the existing races - again, expanding the choices for each admiral.
 Many considered the Flyer squadron rules to be unbalanced in many respects, and they have been the object of much discussion on gaming forums dedicated to Man O' War.

 Rules for another two types of Empire ship, a Dwarf "Dreadnought" and shore forts were also included to round out the Sea of Blood expansion.

 Following the release of these supplements a series of articles which provided additional rules for Man O'War were published in issues the Citadel Journal.
 Number 6 (of the 2nd series) provided rules for an Undead fleet though no miniatures were ever modelled by Citadel.